 Here’s what our experiment looked like:

-Jarvis provides a portfolio of starter templates for formats including email, website, social media, and SEO.
+Jasper provides a portfolio of starter templates for formats including email, website, social media, and SEO.
 We tested out nearly all of them.

 The long-form assistant includes a “blog-post workflow” to guide the inputs and provide choice-points for the user.
 We started by dropping in our content idea and keywords.
-We were curious if Jarvis could create an article about evaluating your tech stack.
+We were curious if Jasper could create an article about evaluating your tech stack.
 We gave it a few sentences and questions to help it “think” through the focus.

-Jarvis promises content that is optimized for engagement and search engines.
+Jasper promises content that is optimized for engagement and search engines.
 All of the titles provided had a click-inviting format.
 The tool will keep providing title options for as many times as you want to “generate more ideas.”